CSE232-MSU/CSE232/labs/lab04.md

 ### Background

-You remember calculus, don't you?
+You remember calculus, right?
 The basic concept of an integral is the area under a curve, with the curve represented by some function.
 If you can integrate a function, you can calculate that area directly.
 But, for some functions, it is easier to approximate that area using discrete, iterative methods.
 We are going to investigate one of those methods, the [Trapezoidal Rule](http://en.wikipedia.org/wiki/Trapezoidal_rule).

 The basic idea is to draw a series of trapezoids that approximate the area under a curve, where the more trapezoids we draw, the better the approximation.